-(e) The tribe agrees to facilitate the dissemination of information from the union to Eligible Employees at the tribal casino by allowing posters, leaflets and other written materials to be posted in non-public employee break areas where the tribe already posts announcements conducted unfairly due to misconduct by the tribe and/or employer or union, the election officer may order a re-run election.
-If the election officer determines that there was the commission of serious Unfair Labor Practices by the tribe that interfere with the election process and preclude the holding of a fair election, and the labor organization is able to demonstrate that it had the support of a majority of the employees in the unit at any point before or during the course of the tribe's misconduct, the election officer shall certify the labor organization.
+- by the tribe that interfere with the election process and preclude the holding of a fair election, and the labor organization is able to demonstrate that it had - the support of a majority of the employees in the unit at any point before or - during the course of the tribe's misconduct, the election officer shall certify 7 the labor organization.

-(d) The tribe or the union may appeal any decision rendered after the date of the election by the election officer to a three (3) member panel of the Tribal Labor Panel mutually chosen by both parties.
+10. (d) The tribe or the union may appeal any decision rendered after the date of the election by the election officer to a three (3) member panel of 12. the Tribal Labor Panel mutually chosen by both parties.

-(e) A union which loses an election and has exhausted all dispute remedies related to the election may not invoke any provisions of this labor ordinance at that particular casino or related facility until one year after the election was lost.
+(e) A union which loses an election and has exhausted all dispute. remedies related to the election may not invoke any provisions of this labor 16 ordinance at that particular casino or related facility until one year after the election was lost.